Programme: Bachelor of Laws (1977)

 Current position: Chief Justice of the Judiciary in Hong Kong

-This July the University will honour The Hon Chief Justice with the honorary degree of Doctor of Laws at our summer graduation ceremony.
+Birmingham presented The Hon Chief Justice with the honorary degree of Doctor of Laws at the summer 2011 graduation ceremony.

 Geoffrey Ma is Chief Justice of the Hong Kong Judiciary.
 He was called to the English Bar (Gray’s Inn) in 1978, the Hong Kong Bar in 1980, the Bar of the State of Victoria, in Australia, in 1983 and the Bar of Singapore in 1990.
 He was appointed Queen’s Counsel in 1993 and made an Honorary Bencher of Gray’s Inn in 2004.